giventech/mebank/README.md

 ### SOLID.

-*  Separation of concern: Transaction, Balance and Transaction type are are domain model,  TransactionAnalyser is an interface to business logic for the analyser
+*  Single Responsibility :   TransactionAnalyser is the sole  interface to business logic for the analyser, Utils provide helpers to manipulate transactions
-*  Open for extensiont Close for Modification: Proding the interface give flexibility for overriding the implementation of the analyser methods in case requirement change or e.g. transaction cam be sourced from different datasource
+*  Open for extension Close for Modification: Proding the interface give flexibility for overriding the implementation of the analyser methods in case requirement change. or e.g. transaction cam be sourced from different datasource
-* Liskov Principle: TransactionAnalyser expose two interfaces currently, this could be only one based on the need to API client.
+* Liskov Principle: TransactionAnalyser expose two method signatures currently, this could be only one based on the need to API client.
+* Dependency: Injection (TBC)

 Note: In a production environment this would need to be considered/re-considered based platorm capacity e.g. does this list of transaction need to be cached, synchronised with other processes